antixz1/BacteriophageDetective/README.md

 # ProphageDetective

 # Introduction
-This is a Linux-based python wrapper for a pipeline that takes in a collection of bacterial genomes to identify any prophages.
+This is a Linux-based Python3 wrapper for a pipeline that takes in a collection of bacterial genomes to identify any prophages.
 The prophages are then annotated and analyzed.

 ## What are Phages?
 Phages are viruses that infect Bacteria and Archaea.
 Phages can survive by integrating into the genome of their bacterial host throughout the lytic or lysogenic cycles.
 The majority of microorganisms carry phages.
 In our bodies, there are more phages than human or bacterial cells combined.
 Prophages follow the lysogenic path, integrating their DNA within bacterial DNA in a dormant state.